-This simple cheat sheet contains all the key goals, principals and design patterns that you should be aware of when designing SOA services and contains helpful links to places where you can find more in-depth information on each topic.
+This simple cheat sheet contains all the key goals, principals and design patterns that you should be aware of when designing services or microservices for SOA.
+It also and contains helpful links to places where you can find more in-depth information on each topic.

-When I was studying for my SOA Certified Architect exams, I kept notes on all the best bits from the course material.
-After 9 months and several hundred hours of study, I found that there were certain key pieces of information that I kept referring back to time and time again, such as…
+When I was studying for my SOA Architect exams, I kept notes on all the best bits from the course material.
+Looking back over 9 months of material and several hundred hours of study, I found that there were certain key pieces of information that I kept referring back to time and time again, such as…

 - How do you define service-orientation?

 - What are the goals and strategic benefits of having a service-oriented business?

 - What are the design principals you should apply to SOA service design & SOA governance?

 - What are the characteristics of SOA based businesses – how can you recognise one?

 - What are the most useful SOA design patterns and how are they grouped?

 I thought it might be useful to bring all this information together into one place, so in collaboration with SOAGrowers we have published a free PDF cheat sheet on SOA Service Design which you can print out and keep close to hand so it’s there whenever you need it.